tech45degree/vaadin/README.md

     Integration with databases and backend services
     Advanced topics like routing, theming, and security Deployment of Vaadin applications
+    Build next gen AI web application with LLM and Vaadin using Spring AI

 ## Repository Content: